Quark polarization and transverse momentum effects on double quarkonium production in hadronic collisions: Introduction

 A striking example is provided by inclusive double $J/\psi$ production in proton-proton scattering at the LHC, which has been proposed as a way to probe the so-called transverse momentum dependent (TMD) parton distribution functions (or TMDs for short)~\cite{Lansberg:2017dzg,Scarpa:2019fol,Bor:2025ztq}.
 These parton densities are receiving ever-growing attention from both the experimental and theoretical communities, mainly because they encode essential information on the transverse motion of partons inside nucleons, as well as their spin-orbit correlations.
 As such, they parameterize highly nontrivial features of the partonic structure of the proton.
 For instance, the Sivers function~\cite{Sivers:1989cc,Sivers:1990fh}, which describes the azimuthal distributions of unpolarized partons inside a proton transversely polarized with respect to its momentum, provides an indication on how much quarks and gluons contribute to the proton spin through their orbital angular momentum.
-At collider energies, double $J/\psi$ production is mainly sensitive to the so-far poorly known gluons TMDs.
+At collider energies, double $J/\psi$ production is mainly sensitive to the so-far poorly known gluon TMDs.
 Indeed, the first extraction of the unpolarized gluon TMD has been performed using LHCb data at 13 TeV~\cite{LHCb:2016wuo}.
 The LHCb Collaboration has also measured the azimuthal modulations of one of the $J/\psi$ mesons in the Collins-Soper frame~\cite{LHCb:2023ybt}, which are generated by the distribution of linearly polarized gluons.
-All the available theoretical analyses have been performed at order $\alpha_s^4$ and should not to be affected by the uncertainties due the CO LDMEs since, according to the NRQCD scaling rules, the CO corrections are suppressed by a factor of at least ${\cal O}(v^6)$ w.r.t.\ the dominant CS production mechanism.
-This is at variance with single $J/\psi$ production, where CO contributions are ${\cal O}(v^3)$~\cite{Lansberg:2019adr}.
+All the available theoretical analyses have been performed at order $\alpha_s^4$ and, according to the NRQCD scaling rules, should not to be affected by the uncertainties due the CO LDMEs.
+Indeed, as shown in Ref.~\cite{He:2015qya}, the mixed CS-CO and CO-CO channels for double $J/\psi$ production are suppressed by factors of at least ${\cal O}(v^3)$ and ${\cal O}(v^6)$, respectively, as compared to the CS-CS contribution we are interested in.